mesh-dynamics/api-studio/APITokenGenerator/README.md

   1. Checkout this repo
   2. build the jar by running "mvn clean compile assembly:single"
   3. run the jar "java -jar target/pat-generator-1.0-SNAPSHOT-jar-with-dependencies.jar" Enter the config file path.
-The file with values pointing to dev/staging DB is available under src/resources
+The file with default values pointing to dev/staging DB is available under src/resources
   4. Feed the customer id for which the token has to be generated.
 The token will be printed in the console.

 # Where to use this token?